What is Voluntary Compliance?

 Voluntary compliance is an assumption under which the U.S. tax system operates.
 It is the principle for which all the taxpayers will cooperate with the tax system, filing an honest and accurate annual return autonomously.

 Voluntary compliance does not mean that there are no tax-related laws or rules.
-It means that every worker is expected to file his taxes correctly without the intervention of the government.
+It means that every worker and company is expected to file his taxes correctly without government intervention.

 How It Works